UCSC-MedBook/meteor-login-state/README.md

 Share Login State between the Sub Domains for Meteor Apps (Support for static apps too)

 ## Getting Started
+This is based on meteorhacks:login-state!
+Thank you, Thank you!

-Using `kadira:login-state` you can share the login information between apps hosted in different sub-domains.
-All apps are not necessory to be meteor apps.
+Using `medbook:login-state` you can share the login information between apps hosted in different sub-domains.
+All apps are not necessarily  meteor apps.
 One app must be a meteor app and its login state can be share easialy across multiple sub-domains using this package.

 ### On Meteor App

-#### Inatall
+#### Install

-`meteor add kadira:login-state`
+`meteor add ucsc-medbook:login-state`

 #### Configuration